yayinternet/cs193x-course/homework/hw5-sheets.md

   - Title of spreadsheet: Anything you'd like, e.g. "**HW5 spreadsheet**"
   - Enter your email: Your email address (must be a Gmail-enabled account, such as @gmail or @stanford)
 - Afterward the tool will print out "Spreadsheet created" with the URL of your new spreadsheet.
-  - You will also get an email with a link to the spreadsheet.
   - The only people who can access this spreadsheet are you (via the email you entered) and the course staff.
 <a href="images/hw5-spreadsheet-created.png"><img src="images/hw5-spreadsheet-created.png" class="screenshot" /></a>